bagustris/octave-tutorial/_episodes/04-cond.md

 or the other is ever executed.

 Conditional statements don't have to have an `else` block.
-If there isn't one, MATLAB simply doesn't do anything if the test is false:
+If there isn't one, Octave simply doesn't do anything if the test is false:

 ~~~
 num = 53;